rounakbende10/agents/examples/codemode/FINDINGS.md

 first call tools that can provide those values:

 - For GitHub tools: Use search_repositories and extract "owner.login"
+  from the result.
+Never hardcode usernames.
-- For Calendar tools: First call list-calendars and use the primary calendar
+- For Calendar tools: First call list-calendars and use the primary calendar's ID.
+Never assume "primary" as calendarId.
+- For issue/PR tools: First search for the repo to confirm it exists and get the exact owner/repo name.
 ```

+This is a prompt-engineering workaround.
+A more robust solution would be to inject the authenticated user's context (e.g., username, default calendar) into the TypeScript declarations or prompt automatically, but this would require MCP server-level changes to expose identity information.

 ### Issue 8: Parameter Pollution in Traditional Tool Calling